dwww Home | Manual pages | Find package

 For fragmented IP datagrams, the first fragment contains the higher

-level protocol header; fragments after the first contain no higher
+level protocol header; fragments after the first contain no higher level

-with the -v flag, in the IP header information, as described above.
+the -v flag, in the IP header information, as described above.

 TCP Packets